 Jane's Two Part Stash Challenge

 Jane's challenge to her students for 2012 involves two parts.
-The first part was to make and record an inventory of their fabric collection (some call it a stash!). ( Slideshow of first part. ) The second part of the challenge is to create a masterpiece with a favorite fabric from their collection and wear it when we get together again for Show and Tell and potluck on June 9th.
+The first part was to make and record an inventory of their fabric collection (some call it a stash!). ( Slideshow of first part. ) The second part of the challenge was to create a masterpiece with a favorite fabric from their collection and wear it for Show and Tell and potluck on June 9th.

 First part of Stash Challenge - Inventory:

 So, we all met on February 4th in Jane's studio and shared the different ways we had recorded our stash.
 We brought fabric we didn't want any more and sold it or gave it to others.
 Everyone went away with something new for their fabric collections!
 Some people wore what they had made, and we were able to take pictures of some of their creations.

 We made a slideshow of the day for the first part, so please take a look to see how much fun we had!

 Second part of Stash Challenge - Create a Fabulous Garment from your Stash

 On Saturday June 9th we met to show the garments we had made for the Stash challenge.
 It was a beautiful day and 18 students and Jane shared their garments and potluck luncheon .